 Lunch and Snacks

 Whenever weather permits, lunches will be held outside.
-When lunch must be inside, tables will be partitioned with plexiglass.
+When lunch must be inside, plexiglass partitions for tables will be made available to students/staff.
 Trays for student lunches will be disinfected daily.

 Recess and Phys Ed